mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 The name of the storage class that is used to create the persistentVolumeClaim.

-### sharding.shardSrv.extAccess.enabled

-A boolean to determine if external access, and therefore Split Horizon, is required/enabled.

-### sharding.shardSrv.extAccess.exposeMethod

-The service that will be used to provide access to the MognoDB replica set from external to Kubernetes.
-Choices are `NodePort` or `LoadBalancer`.

-Kubernetes [documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) should be consulted on the best method for the environment.

 #### sharding.configSrv.replicas

 The number of members in the config server replica set.
 Must be an integer.